stfc/PSyclone/doc/dynamo0p3.rst

 cases, excepting **Dynamo0p3RedundantComputationTrans**, these transformations are specialisations of generic transformations described in the :ref:`transformations` section.
-The difference between these transformations and the generic ones are that these perform dynamo-api-specific checks to make sure the transformations are valid.
+The difference between these transformations and the generic ones is that these perform dynamo-api-specific checks to make sure the transformations are valid.
 In practice these transformations perform the required checks then call the generic ones internally.